CUTheory/auralskills1/source/_posts/2013-09-06-meeting-4-assignment.markdown

 - Clendinning & Marvin (your written theory textbook), Chapters 6 ("Intervals") and 7 ("Triads")

 (My resources are about a third as long as Clendinning/Marvin.)

+*Please be sure to bring the Berkowitz anthology to class on Wednesday.*